A promotional model is hired to create consumer interest in a product, service, brand, or concept by directly interacting with potential customers.

+Promotional models can be found at sporting events, bars and nightclubs, retail stores, car shows and booths set up at fairs, concerts and major public events.
 Companies use promotional models to actually put their product in the hands of the consumer.
 Promotional models aren’t known for being in front of the camera.

-Promotional models, like print models need to be attractive and they need to have outgoing and engaging personalities.
+Promotional models, need to be attractive like print models, and they need to have outgoing and engaging personalities.
 Good public speaking skills are essential for this type of work.

-Sometimes referred to as brand ambassadors, event models or spokesmodels, this type of modeling is referred to as Event Marketing.
+Sometimes referred to as brand ambassadors, event models, or spokesmodels, this type of modeling is referred to as event marketing.

-Event marketing is used for everything from bubble gum to potato chips, from soda to beers and wines, from toilet paper to cable TV and from video games to automobiles.
-It is a proven and effective marketing technique that let’s consumers sample the product in a no pressure environment.
+Event marketing is used for everything from bubble gum to potato chips, from soda to beers and wines, from toilet paper to cable TV, and from video games to automobiles.
+It is a proven and effective marketing technique that lets consumers sample the product in a no-pressure environment.

 Almost anyone over the age of 18 can be a promotional model.
-You can even walk into a Wal-Mart on a Saturday morning and often find senior citizens working as promotional models handing out samples of beauty products.
+You can even walk into a Walmart on a Saturday morning and find senior citizens working as promotional models handing out samples of beauty products.
 Retail promotions like these routinely pay anywhere from $15 to $25.00 per hour.

 Trade show and convention gigs can pay anywhere from $20 per hour to day rates of up to a thousand dollars depending on the show.
-Medical and Pharmaceutical conventions and trade shows tend to be the highest paying and sometimes require a day of paid training before the event.
+Medical and pharmaceutical conventions and trade shows tend to be the highest paying and sometimes require a day of paid training before the event.

 The highest paid category of promotional modeling is generally the Auto Show spokesmodels.
 These men and women (who must be aged 21 or over) generally work 5 – 6 months out of the year (from late December to mid May) and travel the country on the Auto Show circuit where the major car manufacturers show off their new and concept cars for the year.

-If you have ever been to an Auto Show in your city, you have seen that every half an hour or so, a young man or woman will show up with a microphone and give a 0 to 15 minute talk / demonstration about the new car model, and then they will usually make themselves available to answer questions about the car.
+If you have ever been to an Auto Show in your city, you have seen that every half an hour or so, a young man or woman will show up with a microphone and give a 10 to 15 minute talk / demonstration about the new car model, and then they will usually make themselves available to answer questions about the car.